Esther Bullitt, Ph.D.

 BACTERIAL ADHESION PILI

-YouTube: the role of basic research in developing a vaccine against Traveler’s Diarrhea: Vaccine from basic research
+YouTube: the role of basic research in developing a vaccine against Traveler’s Diarrhea: Vaccines from basic research

 Fibers on the surfaces of many pathogenic bacteria can overextend like a toy Slinky, whereas homologous proteins on bacteria that cause pneumonia, ear infections, and meningitis assemble into a 3-stranded rope-like fibers (blue).
-In collaboration with Dr. Magnus Andersson’s lab at Umeå University in Umeå Sweden we have shown that the forces required for unwinding pili (also called ‘fimbriae’) are specific for the pilus-type, and thus vary with the microenvironment expected to be encountered.
+In collaboration with Dr. Magnus Andersson’s lab at Umeå University in Umeå Sweden and Dr. Joseph Baker’s lab at the College of New Jersey we have shown that the forces required for unwinding pili (also called ‘fimbriae’) are specific for the pilus-type, and thus vary with the microenvironment expected to be encountered.
 For example, CFA/I pili on diarrhea-causing intestinal bacteria unwind at less than one-third the force required to unwind P-pili expressed on urinary tract infection bacteria.

-Our structural studies now show the structure of CFA/I pili at 4.2 A resolution:
+Our cryo-electron microscopy (cryo-EM) results now show the structure of CFA/I pili at 3.5 A resolution, previously published at 4.3 A resolution in

 Bullitt, E., L. Makowski (1995).
 Structural polymorphism of bacterial adhesion pili.
 Nature 373:164-167.
 PMID: 7816100